TNolan01/player_track/README.md

 ​
 - Visually pleasant app design
 - Easy site navigation
-- Information of the content laid out in a simple and clear way on both mobile and larger screens
+- Content laid out in a simple and clear way on both mobile and larger screens
 - Self-explanatory icons where text is absent
 ​
 #### **Expectations**